NitinD97/Python/README.md

 ### 3. Black Jack
   Script name: `black_jack.py`\
   A basic game of black implementing some of the rules from the original game.

+### 4. Robot Cleanup
+  Script name: `robot_cleanup.py`\
+  A recursive script, where 0s are tiles, -1s are object.
+The robot has to clean all the tiles in the room, the cleaned tiles will be marked as 1 and the robot can be spawned at any coordinate inside the room.